 Although standard loan programs use the pre-renovation property value, home renovation mortgage programs, also known as fixer upper programs, determine your LTV ratio and the mortgage amount you qualify for based on the after renovation property value.
-These programs enable you to obtain a higher mortgage amount to pay for property upgrades and improvements.
+These programs enable you to obtain a higher mortgage amount to pay for property upgrades, repairs and improvements.

 Home renovation mortgage programs can be used for significant home improvement projects or total tear-downs, making them applicable for borrowers looking to buy or refinance fixer-uppers.
 We provide a summary of some of the most common home renovation mortgage programs below:

 HomeStyle Renovation Program.
 The Fannie Mae HomeStyle Renovation Mortgage Program enables borrowers to purchase a home that needs renovations or refinance the mortgage on their existing home and include funds for renovating the property in the loan amount.
 The program only requires a down payment of 3% for single unit, owner occupied properties financed with a fixed rate mortgage.
 The HomeStyle Renovation Mortgage program does not charge an upfront mortgage insurance fee although you may be required to pay PMI if your LTV ratio is greater than 80%.

 CHOICERenovation Program.
 The Freddie Mac CHOICERenovation Mortgage Program enables you to buy a home or refinance an existing mortgage and include the cost of significant property renovations in the mortgage amount instead of using multiple loans.
 The program applies to multifamily properties with up to four units and single family investment properties.
 A CHOICERenovation mortgage requires a down payment of only 3% for a one unit primary residence, which makes it great for fixer uppers.